bbc/tams/docs/adr/0021-storage-label-format.md

 ### Make no specifications/recommendations

 * Good, because it is not a change to the API or its use
-* Bad, because implementers cannot make informed decissions on which URLs to use beyond matching specific labels
+* Bad, because implementers cannot make informed decisions on which URLs to use beyond matching specific labels

 ## More Information